Developmental Origins of Disease

 Bench-to-bedside approach

 We take a true bench-to-bedside approach by using clinically relevant cell- and animal-models to closely mimic brain injury in the human newborn and to test new treatment options via clinically applicable routes relevant to the target patient.
-We closely collaborate with the department of Neonatology to translate our preclinical findings to the infants at the Neonatal Intensive Care Unit.
+We closely collaborate with the department of Neonatology of UMC Utrecht to translate our preclinical findings to the infants at the Neonatal Intensive Care Unit.

 >